-Standard motors are wired for 230/460-Volt, 3 phase, 60 Hz operation.
+Standard valve motors are wired for 230/460-Volt, 3 phase, 60 Hz operation.

-- 1. Install a customer-supplied motor starter with a low voltage control circuit for the motor. - 2.
-Using the wiring diagram supplied, wire the motor and motor starter.
-Use appropriate wire gauge for the rated amp load as specified by local codes.
+- 1. Install a customer-supplied motor starter with a low voltage control circuit for the valve motor. - 2.
+Using the wiring diagram supplied, wire the valve motor and motor starter.
+Use appropriate wire gauge for the rated amp load as specified by local codes. - 3.
+Turn the valve motor ON then OFF to check for proper rotation by referencing the rotation arrow located on the valve.